luileito/summer/README.md

 ## Documentation

-Run `npm run docs` to generate the JavaScript module documentation.
+Run `npm run docs` to generate the JavaScript documentation.

 Alternatively, run `npm run docco` to generate a readable version of the source code.